 - Always wash and rinse your hands before handling lenses.
 Do not get cosmetics, lotions, soaps, creams, deodorants or sprays in your eyes or on the lenses.
 It is best to put on lenses before putting on makeup.
-Water-base cosmetics are less likely to cause damage lenses than oil base products. - Do not touch contact lenses with your fingers or hands if your hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - Do not touch the lens with your fingernails. - Carefully follow the handling, insertion, removal and wearing instructions in this booklet and those prescribed by your eyecare practitioner. - Always handle lenses gently and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
-Pour the lens into your hand when removing from lens blister
+Water-based cosmetics are less likely to cause damage to lenses than oil-based products. - Do not touch contact lenses with your fingers or hands if your hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - Do not touch the lens with your fingernails. - Carefully follow the handling, insertion, removal and wearing instructions in the Patient Instructions and those prescribed by your Eye Care Professional. - Always handle lenses gently and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
+Pour the lens into your hand when removing from lens blister.